TechnologyBrewery/habushu/docs/HABUSHU_LIFECYCLE_README.md

 </plugin>
 ```

-To control the exact insertion location of the Dockerfile build logic, use the `#HABUSHU_BUILDER_STAGE`and
+#### Controlling Logic Injection

-`#HABUSHU_FINAL_STAGE` comment tags in the specified `Dockerfile` in the preferred location.
-The `#HABUSHU_BUILDER_STAGE` tag will
+If a Dockerfile has not been updated with Habushu-generated build logic, Habushu will insert the logic where it finds
-be replaced with the builder stage logic to copy the generated dependencies files onto a Docker container and then create
+the comments `#HABUSHU_BUILDER_STAGE` and/or `#HABUSHU_FINAL_STAGE`.
+If the builder stage tag comment is not present,
-the virtual environment by building the target Habushu project.
-The `#HABUSHU_FINAL_STAGE` tag will be replaced with the
+the logic will be inserted at the top of the file.
+If the final stage tag comment is not present, the logic will be
-final stage logic to copy over the built virtual environment to the final Docker build stage.
+inserted at the end of the file

 ```dockerfile
 #HABUSHU_BUILDER_STAGE